philzook58/philzook58.github.io/_posts/2026-05-01-dump_calculus.md

 - Liftings add redundant arguments to functions
 - Dumps partially apply functions to junk
 - They are in a one-sided inverse relationship
-- Co-de Bruijn is a normal form for lifting expressions by pulling them up maximally.
+- Co-de Bruijn is a normal form for lifting expressions by pulling lifts up maximally.

 # Lifting